 Regional Trade Agreements - goods (GATT) provisions.
 GATT: Article XXIV back to top Territorial Application — Frontier Traffic — Customs Unions and Free-trade Areas 1.

 The First Convention (1964-1969) The first association agreement between the EC and the 18 African ex-colonies that had recently gained independence, was signed in Yaoundé on 20 July 1963 and entered into force on 1 June 1964.
 It was mainly based on the previous treaty between the EC and its overseas territories and had a validity period of 5 years.
-MEMBER STATES.
+The Second Convention (1971-1975) After the first treaty expired, a new one was signed on 29 July 1969.
+External links MEMBER STATES.
 ACP–EU development cooperation.
 ACP States Development cooperation between the European Union (EU) and the countries of the African, Caribbean and Pacific Group of States (ACP) celebrated its 50th anniversary in 2007.

 Although bilateral relations have always been and still remain one of the main features of modern development cooperation, it was the Treaty of Rome in 1957 which first established a collective European development policy.
 The Treaty of Rome granted associated status to 31 overseas collectivities and territories (OCTs) and provided for the creation of a European Development Fund (EDF) intended to grant technical and financial assistance to the countries which were still under European rule at the time.